analogdevicesinc/doctools/docs/ci.rst

 and have the tags created and releases created/updated without much fuzz.

-The philosophy is to have ``latest`` updated on tag increment and first successful run, and ``pre-relese`` updated on successful run without tag change.
+The philosophy is to have ``latest`` updated on tag increment and first successful run, and ``pre-release`` updated on successful run without tag change.
 These releases exist to provide a pointer to the latest/pre-release packages, e.g.
 `releases/download/latest/adi-doctools.tar.gz <https://github.com/analogdevicesinc/doctools/releases/download/latest/adi-doctools.tar.gz>`_.